The Excerpt's Rhyme Scheme Is Ababcdcd. Abbacddc. Abcdabcd. Aabbccdd.

 Beyond the Basics: Experimentation and Adaptation

-While understanding these rhyme schemes is valuable, it's important to remember that poetry is an art form that encourages experimentation and innovation.
+While understanding these rhyme schemes is valuable, make sure to remember that poetry is an art form that encourages experimentation and innovation.
 Poets often adapt and blend rhyme schemes to create unique effects.

 • Half Rhyme/Slant Rhyme: Using words that have similar but not identical sounds (e.g., "eye" and "sky").